databyjp/docs/docs/weaviate/concepts/filtering.md

 Weaviate `1.27` adds the a new filtering algorithm that is based on the [`ACORN`](https://arxiv.org/html/2403.04871v1) paper.
 We refer to this as `ACORN`, but the actual implementation in Weaviate is a custom implementation that is inspired by the paper.
 (References to `ACORN` in this document refer to the Weaviate implementation.)

+The `ACORN` algorithm is designed to speed up filtered searches with the [HNSW index](./indexing/vector-index.md#hierarchical-navigable-small-world-hnsw-index) through several innovative techniques:

+- **Multi-Hop Traversal**: Instead of a linear search path, ACORN uses a multi-hop approach that allows faster navigation through the vector graph.
+This means the algorithm can quickly jump between graph layers and neighborhoods that are more likely to contain relevant filtered results.

+- **Smart Candidate Evaluation**: Objects that do not meet the filters are pruned early in the distance calculation process, reducing unnecessary computational overhead.

+- **Dynamic Entry Point Seeding**: The algorithm randomly seeds additional entry points that match the filter conditions.
+These strategically placed entry points help the search converge faster to the most relevant filtered zone of the vector space.

+- **Adaptive Graph Traversal**: By dynamically adjusting the search strategy based on filter characteristics, ACORN can handle varying filter selectivities more efficiently.

+Our benchmarks show that for filters with low correlation to the query vector (excluding 30-70% of potential candidates), ACORN can provide performance improvements ranging from 2x to 10x, especially in large datasets spanning millions of vectors.
 The `ACORN` algorithm is designed to speed up filtered searches with the [HNSW index](./indexing/vector-index.md#hierarchical-navigable-small-world-hnsw-index) by the following:

 - Objects that do not meet the filters are ignored in distance calculations.